overwolf/overwolf.github.io/docs/start/dev-console-update.md

 ---
 id: dev-console-update
 title: Update your app dev console information
-sidebar_label:  update your app dev console
+sidebar_label:  Update your app Dev Console
 ---

 This page describes how to update your app info through the Overwolf developers console.